 Your shoulder is a shallow ball-and-socket joint that is supported by your rotator cuff — a collection of muscles and tendons that facilitate your shoulders’ extensive range of motion.
 When any part of your shoulder is damaged, in addition to pain, you also experience a significant decrease in your range of motion.
-The doctors at South Lake Pain Institute in Clermont and Orlando, Florida, offer extensive diagnostics and customized treatment to relieve your pain and restore your wellness.
+The doctors at South Lake Pain Institute in Clermont, Florida, offer extensive diagnostics and customized treatment to relieve your pain and restore your wellness.
 Call or schedule an appointment online today.

 Your shoulder pain could be due to a wide range of injuries and degenerative conditions.
 The complex structure of your shoulder and the extensive range of motion increase your risk of shoulder injury, especially if you’re an athlete or if you have a physically demanding job.
 If you injure your shoulder on the job, your doctor at South Lake Pain Institute can complete your workers’ compensation paperwork.

 Less common problems such as nerve impingement can also cause shoulder pain.

 At South Lake Pain Institute, your doctor diagnoses the cause of your shoulder pain with a detailed physical exam and consultation about your medical history and symptoms.

 Your doctor may order diagnostic imaging tests like X-rays, MRIs or CT scans to see the inside of your shoulder in more detail.
 They may also recommend arthroscopy, a minimally invasive procedure that allows your doctor to examine your shoulder in even more detail.

 The team at South Lake Pain Institute also provides electrodiagnostic studies such as electromyograms to evaluate your nerve function